galaxyproject/SARS-CoV-2/cheminformatics/1-DockingPrep/README.md

 ## Outline

+- The PDB files from crystallography were prepared by removing all crystallographic waters and then protonated at pH 7.4 using OpenBabel.
-- The initial candidate compounds in SMILES format are enumerated using Dimorphite-DL [1] and [RDKit](http://www.rdkit.org) to a total of around ~150,000 compounds.
+- The initial ~42,000 candidate compounds in SMILES format are enumerated using Dimorphite-DL [1] and [RDKit](http://www.rdkit.org) to a total of ~150,000 compounds with relevant charge forms.
 - For each of these, a three-dimensional structure is generated using OpenBabel [2] and saved in SD-format.
 - The SD-file is split into chunks of 1,000 molecules each ready for docking.